 Have a plan for responding to negative or inaccurate comments.
 Sometimes the comments just need to be monitored and you’ll need to tune in and listen; other times it’ll require a response.
 In some cases you’ll be their initial contact with St. Lawrence in regards to their issue so it’s important to show them you’re interested in resolving the situation and that you care.
 If they ask a question you don’t know the answer to, let them know you’re finding out for them and will be in touch – and then follow through.

-Do not delete a Facebook post or comment just because it’s negative.
+Do not delete a social media post or comment just because it’s negative.
 Correct any inaccuracies they’ve made in a positive and polite way and point them to additional resources if you know of any.
 If they continue to be an issue, contact University Communications for advice on how to respond.

 How to Handle Emergency/Concerning Situations